PhoenixTales/wiki.gothicarchive.org/religion.md

 title: Religion
 ---

+## Archdemons
+- `There are a total of seven "Sleepers" in the World Of Demons.
+Six of them are still there (...) and one has been banished to "our" world.`
+  - from Phoenix Level Design docs
+- `Sleeper is a Demon Lord.
+And a Demon Lord behaves towards normal Demons like a human behaves towards animals.
+Problem: normal Demons are far superior to normal humans, but the Sleeper...`
+  - from Phoenix Level Design docs

 ## National religion of Myrtana
 - three gods are worshipped
   - `the man of the three gods, and governor of the highest god`